fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 WantedBy=multi-user.target
 ```

-Everytime the file is modified, the Systemd process should be reloaded.
+Every time the file is modified, the Systemd process should be reloaded.
 You can do this by executing:

 ```sh
 sudo systemctl daemon-reload